Study in Canada for Indian Students: The Honest Guide for 2025-26

 Indian students often ask about earning during the course to offset costs.
 Canada allows international students to work up to 24 hours per week during the academic semester (the limit was 20 hours before 2023, then temporarily raised to unlimited, and has since settled at 24).
 During official breaks, you can work full-time.

-Entry-level part-time work in Canada pays CAD 15 – 18 per hour in most provinces (minimum wage varies by province).
-At 20 hours per week for 40 weeks a year, that is roughly CAD 12,000 – 14,000 gross before tax.
-After income tax and assuming you are a student with limited deductions, take-home is around CAD 10,000 – 12,000 annually.
+Entry-level part-time work in Canada pays CAD 15 to 18 per hour in most provinces (minimum wage varies by province).
+At 20 hours per week for 40 weeks a year, that is roughly CAD 12,000 to 14,000 gross before tax.
+After income tax and assuming you are a student with limited deductions, take-home is around CAD 10,000 to 12,000 annually.

 This does not come close to covering tuition, but it can cover a meaningful part of your living expenses if you are disciplined.
+The realistic picture across destinations is in our part-time work while studying abroad guide.
 The risk Indian students report is that finding on-campus or flexible employer jobs takes 2-3 months after arrival, and off-campus minimum wage jobs can interfere with coursework in demanding programs.

 At 24 hours per week, you might net ₹6-7 lakh per year.
 That covers a shared apartment in a mid-size city.
 It does not put a dent in a ₹35 lakh tuition bill.